 - Take the application and certificate to your local Florida Bureau of Administrative

-Review offices and pay the required fees.
+Review offices and pay the required fees

 - Meet with a hearing officer to review your case.
 The review officer will

-make the decision if you receive a Florida hardship license or not.
+make the decision if you receive a Florida hardship license or not

-Do You Qualify for a Hardship License?
+What Are the Eligibility Requirements for a Hardship License?

 If you’ve had your driver’s license suspended after a